sematext/docs/docs/dashboards/chart-builder.md

 ## Metric names

-In Metrics section you pick one or more metrics which are used to build a data series.
+In the Metrics section you pick one or more metrics which are used to build a data series.
 If you pick more than one metric you have to apply transformations to let Chart Builder know what's the relationship between the metrics.
 If you don't write your own transformation expression then all metrics are added to each other producing